Thank you for subscribing

 You’ll be sent the latest news, exclusive offers and competitions to your inbox.

-Best new musicals and theatre shows coming to Melbourne in 2025 and 2026
+Best new musicals and theatre shows coming to Melbourne in 2026

 RACV

-Put on your finest costume, and get ready for curtain-up at the best musicals, theatre shows and live entertainment experiences playing in Melbourne in 2025 and 2026.
+Put on your finest costume, and get ready for curtain-up at the best musicals, theatre shows and live entertainment experiences playing in Melbourne in 2026.

 For the most up-to-date information on showtimes, prices and dates, please visit the show website.